taranta/Gigabyte-GA-Z170X-Gaming-7-macOS-Catalina/README.md

  for generating SMBIOS serial numbers and SmUUID to fix Imessage and other icloud errors.

-- To customize your clover you can use <a href="http://mackie100projects.altervista.org">Clover Configurator</a>

  - To Remove limit port patch Catalina simply visit to <a href="https://www.olarila.com/topic/4997-usb-raise-remove-limit-port-patch-el-capitan-sierra-high-sierra-mojave-catalina/"a>